Cyber-Duck/Silverstripe-SEO/README.md

 ## SEO Admin

+![Silverstripe SEO](/docs/images/seo-admin.jpg "Object SEO Panel")

 Manage groups of specific pages or objects.
 Gives a quick overview of the SEO status of your objects.
 By default it shows all your pages.

-![Silverstripe SEO](/docs/images/seo-admin.jpg "Object SEO Panel")
+Columns include:
+  - Title
+  - Description
+  - Social meta
+  - Created
+  - Title
+  - Robots rules
+  - Priority
+  - Change frequency

 ## Guides